helderheit/Zenetti/doc/api/collections.md

     "annotate": [], // List of Usernames with permission to annotate the item "edit": [], // List of Usernames with permission to edit
     			//the structure of the document, to add, remove and crop images etc.
-    "images": {}, // key-value list of page-number and refence to Image-Object "meta": { //Metadata
+    "images": [], // refences to Image-Objects
+    "meta": { //Metadata
         "attribution": [String], //Institution
         "logo": [String], //Url to an image-file